dotwebstack/dotwebstack/docs/design/ldfrontend.md

 The dotwebstack theatre contains a html serialization.
 The html serialization contains the definition of ReAct components, in the same way as an external webserver would place the ReAct components in a html page.
 The difference will be that the html serialization of the dotwebstack theatre will already be transpiled to native javascript code.

-The native javascript code will be generated from the configuration of the LD representations (using appearances), as depicted in the figure below.
+The native javascript code will be generated from the configuration of the LD representations (using appearances), as depicted in the figure below:

 ![](front-end-architecture.png)